bluechristopher/practical_exercises/Student Created Tasks/[2D List] Image Processing.md

 ## Task 1.2

-Write a Python function that takes the 2-dimensional list of RGB pixel data as input and converts the image to monochrome.
+Write a Python function `monochrome(pixel_data)` that takes the 2-dimensional list of RGB pixel data as input and converts the image to monochrome.

 To convert to monochrome:
 - for each pixel, calculate the average of the R, G, and B values